Am I able to practice telehealth?

 All applicants must pass Examination for Practice in Professional Psychology with a minimum score of 500,

-and New Mexico Jurisprudence with a minimum of 70% score.
+and New Mexico Jurisprudence with a minimum score of 70%.
 The fee to take the jurisprudence exam is $75.

 What if I am already licensed in another U.S. state, territorial possession of the United States, District of Columbia, the Commonwealth of Puerto Rico, Canadian province, or other country?